SAP/invoke-plugin-for-pylint/README.md

 ## Disabled check

 * unused-argument: Each invoke task needs a context argument even if not needed.
-  Therefore his plugin will find all tasks and suppress all `unused-argument` errors when related to the context argument
+  Therefore this plugin will find all tasks and suppress all `unused-argument` errors when related to the context argument

 ## Configuration